guylil/todo-list-vuejs/README.md

  Open your favorite IDE and see the beautiful code for yourself

- Remember that you can '''git checkout''' to different branch to see each design library
+ Remember that you can ```git checkout``` to different branch to see each design library

  Feel Free to send me feedback or open issues

  Have a blast of a day :)

- And remember <bold>Don't use any of this in production</bold>
+ And remember DON'T use any of this in production